 And, because a lot of these low-quality power supplies come in at ridiculously low prices, some make the mistake of thinking they are getting a solid power supply for a great price.
 The reality, though, is that they are purchasing a very bad unit that has a misleading wattage rating.

 So, it’s important to avoid no-name power supply manufacturers and just stick to well-known manufacturers.
 Here’s a quick list of manufacturers who are known for making quality power supplies:

 - be Quiet!

 This, of course, is not an end-all list and it’s important to note that not every power supply from the manufacturers listed above are quality units.
-So, it’s important that once you have a wattage rating, that you do your due diligence in researching what quality units are available in your price range.
+So, it’s essential that once you know how much wattage you need, that you do your due diligence in researching what quality units are available in your price range.

 The best way to do that is to read expert reviews or check our curated list of quality power supplies in our PSU Buyer’s Guide.

 Testing a power supply is a bit more involved of a process as compared to testing/benchmarking other components.
-Take a look at the testing methodologies from sites like Tom’s Hardware.
+Take a look at the testing methodologies from a site like Tom’s Hardware.

 As you can see, a lot of extra equipment is used in their power supply tests.
 And, some of that equipment is fairly expensive.

 And, because the process of testing power supplies is a bit more difficult than testing other components, there aren’t as many power supply reviews out there as there are reviews on other components.

 Fortunately, there are a handful of reputable power supply reviewers out there.
 Here are a few of them: